AnuinChicago/Web-Design-Challenge/README.md

   Finally, the website must be deployed to GitHub pages.

 # Screenshots
-This section contains screenshot of each page that must be built, at varying screen widths.
+This section contains screenshots of each page that must be built, at varying screen widths.
 These are a guide; you can meet the requirements without having the pages look exactly like the below images.

 ## Landing page
 Large screen: